raindrive100/rameshm-agents/README.md

 # rameshm-agents

-This repository contains modules for implementing Autonomous Agents using OpenAI Agents Development kit.
+This repository contains modules for implementing Autonomous Agents using OpenAI Agents SDK.

 ---